+(a)

-- (b) A portion of the cost of providing customized classroom training at a New Mexico post-secondary public educational institution. - (2) Positions that meet the JTIP requirements with starting wages at levels eligible for the high wage job tax credit may be eligible for an additional five percent wage reimbursement above the standard rates if the approved entry wage is at least the minimum rate for the job zone as outlined in the JTIP wage chart on Paragraph (2) of Subsection D. of 5.5.50.10 NMAC. - (3) Companies that hire trainees who have graduated within the past twelve months from a post-secondary training or academic program at a New Mexico institution of higher education may be eligible for an additional five percent wage reimbursement above the standard rates. - (4) Companies that hire trainees who are U.S. veterans may be eligible for an additional five percent wage reimbursement above the standard rates. - (5) Companies that hire trainees who have graduated out of the NM foster care system may be eligible for an additional five percent reimbursement above the standard rates. - (6) Companies may combine the additional five percent wage reimbursement for high-wage jobs with any one of the conditions described in paragraphs (3), (4) or (5) above, for a total additional wage reimbursement not to exceed ten percent above the standard rates. - (7) If a company is participating in other job reimbursement training programs, the combined reimbursement to the company may not exceed one hundred percent. - (8) For companies that hire remote workers, the reimbursement percentage for the remote employee shall be linked to the location of the employee.
+(b) A portion of the cost of providing customized classroom training at a New Mexico post-secondary public educational institution.

+(2) Positions that meet the JTIP requirements with starting wages at levels eligible for the high wage job tax credit may be eligible for an additional five percent wage reimbursement above the standard rates if the approved entry wage is at least the minimum rate for the job zone as outlined in the JTIP wage chart on Paragraph (2) of Subsection D. of 5.5.50.10 NMAC.

+(3) Companies that hire trainees who have graduated within the past 12 months from a postsecondary training or academic program at a New Mexico institution of higher education may be eligible for an additional five percent wage reimbursement above the standard rates.
+(4) Companies that hire trainees who are U.S. veterans may be eligible for an additional five percent wage reimbursement above the standard rates.

+(5) Companies that hire trainees who have graduated out of the NM foster care system may be eligible for an additional five percent reimbursement above the standard rates.

+(6) Companies may combine the additional five percent wage reimbursement for high-wage jobs with any one of the conditions described in Paragraphs (3), (4) or (5) above, for a total additional wage reimbursement not to exceed ten percent above the standard rates.

+(7) If a company is participating in other job reimbursement training programs, the combined reimbursement to the company may not exceed one hundred percent.

+(8) For companies that hire remote workers, the reimbursement percentage for the remote employee shall be linked to the location of the employee.
 Urban companies must also offer the remote workers that reside in a rural or frontier location a wage that is consistent with the urban location.
-Conversely, a rural or frontier company that hires a remote worker from an urban location, the reimbursement percentage will be linked to the urban location and must also meet the minimum entry wage requirement respective to the ONET job zone for an urban location in order to qualify for the hours of training assigned to that job zone. - (a) Rural sixty-five percent. - (b) Frontier, Tribal and Federally designated Colonias seventy-five percent. - (9) JTIP approved employers that utilize business support services through the recognized New Mexico workforce connection offices across the state or through other independent human resource support service providers that help small businesses develop successful recruitment strategies to grow and retain their workforce may be eligible for an additional five percent wage reimbursement above the standard rates. - (10) For companies with a workforce of less than 50 and have a designated Human Resources representative that will be responsible for developing and implementing an internship program and utilize JTIP for internship training and subsequently transition an intern into a full-time position with the company will receive an additional \$1,000 incentive. - E. Program management and administration: General management of the job training incentive program is the responsibility of the industrial training board as prescribed by governing legislation (Section 21-19-7, NMSA 1978 and subsequent amendments).
+Conversely, a rural or frontier company that hires a remote worker from an urban location, the reimbursement percentage will be linked to the urban location and must also meet the minimum entry wage requirement respective to the ONET job zone for an urban location in order to qualify for the hours of training assigned to that job zone.

+(a) Rural - sixty-five percent.

+(b) Frontier, tribal and federally designated Colonias - seventy-five percent.

+(9) JTIP approved employers that utilize business support services through the recognized New Mexico workforce connection offices across the state or through other independent human resource support service providers that help small businesses develop successful recruitment strategies to grow and retain their workforce may be eligible for an additional five percent wage reimbursement above the standard rates.

+E. Program management and administration: General management of the job training incentive program is the responsibility of the industrial training board as prescribed by governing legislation (Section 21-19-7, NMSA 1978 and subsequent amendments).
 The board is responsible for establishing policies and guidelines related to the program's management and operation.
 The board shall provide review and oversight to assure that funds expended will generate business activity and give measurable growth to the economic base of New Mexico throughout the year.
 The board has the authority to make funding decisions based on the availability of funds, sufficient appropriations, and the board's determination of the qualifications of the business.
 The board may elect to implement measures to conserve funds when available funds become limited.

-[5.5.50.6 NMAC - Rp, 5.5.50.6 NMAC, 6/26/2018; A, 7/14/2020; A, 7/7/2021, A 6/27/2023, A 7/16/2024]
+[5.5.50.6 NMAC - Rp, 5.5.50.6 NMAC, 6/26/2018; A, 7/14/2020; A, 7/7/2021; A, 06/27/2023]